Rippavilla Plantation: History

 The Cheairs family were part of a 1810 land grant awarded by President James Madison.
 Initially the property included a 1500-acre farm.
 Nathaniel Frances Cheairs IV (1818–1914) resided on the property along with his wife, Susan Peters Cheairs (née McKissack; 1821–1893) until her death.
-Around 1860, the Cheairs family owned at least 40 enslaved Black people.
+Around 1840, the Cheairs family owned 46 enslaved black people and up to 75 by 1860 (Rippa Villa, Battle of Franklin Trust).
 Nathaniel Frances Cheairs IV served in the Confederate Army, however the Rippavilla Plantation sustained minimal damage during the American Civil War.

 The plantation house was built in several phases but was extensively remodeled between 1928 and 1932.
 Its architectural style was antebellum Greek Revival, however modifications to the house were done in a 20th-century Colonial Revival style.
-It is believed that many of the upgrades to the house were done by slaves with knowledge of skilled crafts such as carpentry.

 His son, William McKissack Cheairs took ownership of the home until he sold it in 1920 to John G. Whitfield, a coal tycoon from Alabama.